Timothy Matlack

-Timothy Matlack (March 28, 1736 – April 14, 1829) was an American politician, military officer and businessman.
-A brewer and beer bottler who emerged as a popular and powerful leader in the American Revolutionary War, Matlack served as Secretary of Pennsylvania during the conflict and was a delegate to the Second Continental Congress in 1780.
-Matlack was known for his excellent penmanship, and in 1776 was chosen to inscribe the original United States Declaration of Independence on vellum.
+Timothy Matlack (March 28, 1736 – April 14, 1829) was an American politician, military officer and businessman who was chosen in 1776 to inscribe the original United States Declaration of Independence on vellum.
+A brewer and beer bottler who emerged as a popular and powerful leader in the American Revolutionary War, Matlack served as Secretary of Pennsylvania during the conflict and a delegate to the Second Continental Congress in Philadelphia in 1780.
+Matlack was known for his excellent penmanship, and his handwritten copy of the Declaration is on public display in the Rotunda of the Charters of Freedom at the National Archives Building in Washington, D.C.

-Matlock became one of Pennsylvania's most provocative and influential political figures, but he was removed from office by his political enemies at the end of the war; however, he returned to power in the Jeffersonian era.
+Matlack became one of Pennsylvania's most provocative and influential political figures.
+He was removed from office by his political enemies at the end of the Revolutionary War, but returned to power in the Jeffersonian era.

-Biography
+Early life and education

-Timothy Matlack was born in Haddonfield, New Jersey on March 28, 1736, to Elizabeth Martha Burr Haines and Timothy Matlack.
+Matlack was born in Haddonfield, New Jersey, on March 28, 1736, to Elizabeth Martha Burr Haines and Timothy Matlack.
 His grandparents were William Matlack and Mary Hancock, and Henry Burr and Elizabeth Hudson.
-His siblings were Sybil, Elizabeth, Titus, Seth, Josiah, and White Matlack; his half siblings were Reuben Haines and Mary Haines.
-His first cousin was Quaker abolitionist John Woolman.
+His siblings were Sybil, Elizabeth, Titus, Seth, Josiah, and White Matlack; his half-siblings were Reuben Haines and Mary Haines.
+His first cousin was a Quaker abolitionist John Woolman.

 In 1738, the family moved to Philadelphia, and he was apprenticed to the prosperous Quaker merchant John Reynell in 1749.
 At the end of his term, he married Ellen Yarnall, the daughter of Quaker minister Mordecai Yarnall, and their children were William, Mordecai, Sibyl, Catharine, and Martha.